YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/state & props/state.md

 ```
 callback function will get triggered when React state has finished updating.

-> React.useState doesn’t have accept callback function that gets called after React state has actually been modified.
-To perform side effects after state has change, you must use the React.useEffect hook.
+> `React.useState` doesn’t have accept callback function that gets called after React state has actually been modified.
+To perform side effects after state has change, you must use the `React.useEffect hook`.